All Episodes

 There's no question about it.

-They've they've given themselves that.
+They've given themselves that.

-I don't know Josh McDaniels, but I knew I do know Mr. Bolin, and I know that he's not irrational.
+I don't know Josh McDaniels, but I do know Mr. Bolin.

 Don't deny it.

-Here's uh Alex in Austin.
+Here's Alex in Austin.

-Alex, welcome to the EIB network.
+Alex, welcome to the EIB Network.

 Hello, sir.

-Mega Dittoes from Austin Brush.
+Mega Dittos from Austin, Brush.

 Pleasure.